baofff/Analytic-DPM/README.md

 Code for the paper [Analytic-DPM: an Analytic Estimate of the Optimal Reverse Variance in Diffusion Probabilistic Models ](https://arxiv.org/abs/2201.06503)

+News (Apr 22, 2022): Analytic-DPM received an *Outstanding Paper Award* at ICLR 2022!

 ## Requirements
 pytorch=1.9.0